bryangrimes/test-giant/README.md

    - The command is executed with your specified pytest options.

 4. **Fallback Behavior:**
-   If the current file's type isn't configured for custom behavior, test-giant falls back to vim-test's `TestNearest` command, letting vim-test handle test execution.
+   If the current file's type isn't configured for custom behavior, testgiant falls back to vim-test's `TestNearest` command, letting vim-test handle test execution.

 ## Behavior Overview

 ### File Filtering

-When invoked, test-giant checks that the current file name matches the configured inclusion pattern (default: files starting with `test_`) and does not match the exclusion pattern (default: `test_fixtures`).
+When invoked, testgiant checks that the current file name matches the configured inclusion pattern (default: files starting with `test_`) and does not match the exclusion pattern (default: `test_fixtures`).
 This ensures that only valid test files are processed.

 ### Scope Detection via Tree-sitter